 Here's What You Get With the GI Bill

-You get 36 months of full-time GI Bill benefits and have 15 years from your last discharge to use them (if using the Post-9/11 GI Bill).
+You get 36 months of full-time GI Bill benefits and have no time limit on when you need to use them by.
+If you left the military before Jan.
+1, 2013, your benefits expire 15 years from your discharge (if using the Post-9/11 GI Bill).
 If you are using the Montgomery GI Bill you have 10 years to use your benefits.

 What is a "month of benefits?"

 It is complicated, but here is the general idea: if you attend school at the full time rate for an entire month you use a month of benefits.
 But, say you attend classes only from the 15 - 30 of a month...then you use 1/2 month of benefits.
 The same thing goes if you are attending classes at less than full time.
 If you are attending classes as a 1/2 time student for 2 months the VA will only charge you 1 month of benefits.